realA10001986/SID/README.md

 To travel through time, type "0" on the remote control.
 The SID will play its time travel sequence.

-You can also connect a physical button to your SID; the button must connect "TT" and "3.3V" on the "Time Travel" connector.
+You can also connect a physical button to your SID; the button must connect "TT" to "3.3V" on the "Time Travel" connector.
 Pressing this button briefly will trigger a time travel.

 Other ways of triggering a time travel are available if a [Time Circuits Display](#connecting-a-time-circuits-display) is connected.